Kevinoh47/11-book-app-1/README.md

 ### Heroku deployoment

 - One person from your group should create an instance on Heroku.
-Refer to lecture 5 for a reminder on the steps, if needed.
 You will be working in this same instance for labs 11 thorugh 14.
   - Follow the naming convention of `<partner 1 initials>-<partner 2 initials>-booklist`.
 For example, Allie and Sam's instance would be named `https://ag-sh-booklist.herokuapp.com`
 - Provision a PostgreSQL database.
 - In the Deploy tab, connect your instance to your repository and enable automatic deploys from your master branch.
 Deploy your application and make sure there are no errors.